-The choice of a membership function for a problem depends on its nature, the required precision and speed, and the chosen training algorithm.
-It's useless to try to train a network based on functions having constant second derivatives with a second-order backprop algorithm.
+The choice of a transfer function for a problem depends on its nature, the required precision and speed, and the chosen training algorithm.
+It's useless to try to train a network based on functions with badly-behaved second derivatives with a second-order backprop algorithm.
 Sometimes some experimentation is required - with an MLP trainer and a barycentric plotter for example.

 The transfer function of a threshold neuron is the threshold function.
-Since the differential is constant, there is no use trying to train a network composed of such neurons with a gradient algorithm like the one described above.
+Since the derivative is the Dirac δ , we cannot train a network composed of such neurons with a gradient algorithm like the one described above.
 The energy landscape is not continuous.

-Neurons with a transfer function f(x)=x are often called linear units.
+Neurons with a transfer function f(x) = x are often called linear units.
 They just calculate the weighted sum of the inputs (a scalar product of the input vector and the weight vector).
 A layer of such neurons implements a linear transformation via multiplying the input vector by the matrix of the weights.
-Multiple layers are useless since the products of matrices is a matrix - a multi-layer network composed only of linear neurons can be replaced with a single layer with weights based on a simple calculation.
+Multiple layers are useless since the products of weight matrices is a matrix - a multi-layer network composed only of linear neurons can be replaced with a single layer with weights based on a simple calculation.
 The problem of linear separability returns.
 Still, linear layers are useful due to the linear nature of the transformation they induce.